- info@thrivehouseorm.org

 You can respond to Him right now by turning your heart fully toward Him.

+There is nothing “special” about these exact words.
+What matters is your heart.
 If you are ready to begin with Jesus, you can pray something like this:

 “Jesus, I come to You just as I am.